Spencer Torkelson Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 4.04 team ERA that ranks 13th among all MLB pitching staffs.
+- The Yankees have the 13th-ranked team ERA across all MLB pitching staffs (4.02).

-- Yankees pitchers combine to allow 164 total home runs at a rate of 1.3 per game (to rank 20th in baseball).
+- Yankees pitchers combine to surrender 164 total home runs at a rate of 1.2 per game (to rank 20th in the league).

-- King (3-5) makes the start for the Yankees, his third of the season.

-- In his last appearance on Thursday, the righty threw 2 2/3 innings against the Washington Nationals, giving up no earned runs while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.